-Fall’s Most Unexpected Trend: Masks
+Fall’s Most Unexpected Trend

-At Rochambeau, they emerged as inmates running the asylum, their faces obscured with masks dripping with paint as they pranced and paraded about, mocking and taunting the models and audience alike.
+At Rochambeau, models emerged as inmates running the asylum, their faces obscured with masks dripping with paint as they pranced and paraded about, mocking and taunting the models and audience alike.
 Robert Geller adopted the protest theme that coursed through so many of the European counterparts and sent out models clad in his version of protective gear: purple camouflage overcoats, flame-red satin trousers, neoprene face masks.
 The clothes reflect a feeling of unrest, and face masks are a call to action — to protest.

 There Were a Few Unexpected Accessories: Masks